TTC Green Initiatives

 The TTC microgrid showcases how

-A total of 591 hybrid-electric buses have been procured from two manufacturers: New Flyer Industries and Nova Bus.
-These buses are important as they help us transition our fleet to lower emissions technology while ensuring we are still able to offer the TTC service our customers rely on.
-The TTC’s bus fleet consists of almost 30 per cent hybrid-electric buses.
+Hybrid buses are an important step toward full electrification, as they help us transition our fleet to lower emissions technology while ensuring we are still able to offer the service our customers rely on.
+The TTC’s bus fleet is almost 30 per cent comprised of hybrid buses.

 Fast Fact!